3. Setting Up Your Robin Cluster

 Job: 189 Name: CollectionAdd State: COMPLETED Error: 0

 3.7.
-Enabling metrics
+Enabling Metrics

 Robin provides metrics collection for both nodes and applications via Prometheus.
 Statistics such as CPU usage, disk utilization, memory etc. are collected for these entities.
 Robin uses Prometheus for three main reasons: